Uniforms of the United States Navy: Dungarees

-Dungarees were the junior enlisted (E1-E6) working uniform worn from 1913 through the 1990s; through World War II dungarees with a garrison or combination cover were also worn by CPOs engaged in dirty jobs.
+Dungarees were the junior enlisted (E1-E6) working uniform worn from 1913 through the 1990s; through World War II dungarees with a garrison or combination cap were also worn by CPOs engaged in dirty jobs.
 They consisted of a short or long-sleeve blue chambray shirt, white T-shirt, and bell-bottom denim jeans with heptagonal "patch" pockets sewn on the front of the pant-legs rather than the traditional "slash" pockets often seen on civilian-worn jeans.
 Headgear was the white "dixie cup" cover for men and an early form of the black garrison cap or a black beret for women; after graduation from boot camp, the command ball cap was optional (and in practice more common).
 Starting in 1995, the white hat was no longer authorized for wear with dungarees, and the command (or Navy) ballcap became the predominant cover.
 During cold weather a black watch cap was allowed.

 Unlike later working uniforms, dungarees were not allowed to be worn outside of military installations; service members were allowed to wear the uniform to and from the installation in a vehicle, but were not authorized to make any stops between while in the dungarees.
 In fact, until World War II dungarees could only be worn in port in ships' interior spaces, below the main deck or inside gun turrets.

 The sailor's last name was stenciled in white on the trousers just above the back pocket on the right side.
 The name was also placed in black on the shirt just above the right breast pocket, usually stenciled on.
 Names could also be reinforced with embroidered thread of the appropriate color on both trousers and shirt.
-Rate badges (for petty officers) and warfare devices were iron-on.
+Rate badges (for petty officers) and warfare devices were iron-on or embroidered.
 The rate badges consisted of an all-black eagle (nicknamed a "crow") and chevrons, and omitted the rating device found on other enlisted uniforms' rate badges.

 Low black leather boots called "boondockers" were issued with the dungaree uniform; however, sailors were allowed to wear black leather jump boots.
 Flight deck personnel were issued a type of taller cap-toe boot similar in design to jump boots known colloquially as "wing walkers".
 Boots of this type had zig-zag patterned out-soles to avoid gathering FOD (Foreign Object Debris) between the ridges that could litter the flight deck and cause potential damage to aircraft.
 "Dealer/Chelsea" style ankle boots (known colloquially as Lox boots) with elastic sides instead of laces were issued as protective clothing to personnel working with liquid oxygen to allow quick removal.